mahlakhalili/Diabetetes_Data_Analysis/README.md

 Interpretation: Diastolic blood pressure in this dataset appears to be only weakly associated with diabetes diagnosis.

-Analysis of Mean Glucose Level by Diabetes Outcome
+📊Analysis of Mean Glucose Level by Diabetes Outcome

 <img width="675" height="425" alt="Screenshot 2025-12-01 211233" src="https://github.com/user-attachments/assets/d8a4afc0-9221-4dd9-8be3-ac56fdced606" />